-Herron's Art Therapy program is developed to meet the educational requirements as mandated by the American Art Therapy Association (AATA) and the National Association of Schools of Art and Design (NASAD).
-In addition, the curriculum is developed to prepare students with the classroom and clinical instruction in preparation for eventual licensure as a Mental Health Counselor (LMHC) in the state of Indiana.
+Herron's Art Therapy program was developed to meet the educational requirements of Accreditation Council for Art Therapy Education (ACATE) and the National Association of Schools of Art and Design (NASAD).
+In addition, the curriculum prepares students with classroom and clinical instruction in preparation to apply as a Licensed Mental Health Counselor Associate (LMHCA) in the state of Indiana.

 To begin the application process, visit IUPUI's online graduate application.

 Apple Safari and Google Chrome users must enable pop-ups and third-party cookies in order for the application to function properly.

 You will be required to provide contact information (i.e. names, street addresses, phone numbers, and email addresses) of three recommenders – faculty members or professional references – who will submit letters of recommendation via the online application system.

 Recommenders will only receive an electronic request after you've submitted your online application.
 Through the online system, they will be asked to rate your abilities on a given scale and to submit their recommendation letters electronically.

 Be prepared to submit a 2-3 page (approximately 500 words) personal statement describing your intentions for applying to this program, including a concise description of your past experiences that qualify you for this program as well as your future career goals.

 Additionally, upload a résumé in the "Additional Uploads" section of the application outlining your professional and volunteer experiences.